GUGHAN-3001/Ex-1-CD-Lab/README.md

 # Ex-1 IMPLEMENTATION-OF-SYMBOL-TABLE
-# Register Number : Gughan S
+# NAME : Gughan S
 # Date : 10.04.2025
 # AIM :
 ## To write a C program to implement a symbol table.